The Best Bird-Watching Spot in Every Province

 Cap Tourmente National Wildlife Area

 Greater snow geese love this wildlife zone, thanks to the American bulrush marshes that serve as their primary habitat during migration periods.
-Located on the north shore of the St. Lawrence River, 50 kilometres east of Quebec City, Cap Tourmente offers contrasting landscapes comprising the river, large coastal marshes, plains and mountains.
+Located on the north shore of the St. Lawrence River, 50 kilometres east of Quebec City, Cap Tourmente offers contrasting landscapes of the river, large coastal marshes, plains and mountains.

-A total of 311 bird species have been spotted at this beautiful wildlife area over the years, the most common being Tundra Swan, Purple Sandpiper, Eastern Towhee, Black Scoter and Bonaparte’s Gull.
+A total of 311 species have been spotted at this beautiful bird-watching area over the years, the most common being Tundra Swan, Purple Sandpiper, Eastern Towhee, Black Scoter and Bonaparte’s Gull.
 Even if you don’t spot birds on your visit, you’re likely to encounter hundreds of different animal species, like muskrats, white-tailed deer, American porcupines and red foxes, as you explore 20 kilometres of hiking trails.

 Runner up: Tadoussac Bird Observatory